 For example, to create a flashing light you only need two images: one for the light when it's off, one for the burning light.
 If you want the light to flash shortly each second, you can set the delay for the first frame to 95 cSec and of the second frame to 5 cSec.
 Notice that you can use totally different delays for the frames.
 In most ‘classic’ animations however, the delays are the same for all frames.

 Mind that very fast animations (with delays of < 10 cSec) will not play fast enough on slower computers.
 But all frames will be displayed, this means that if the computer is not fast enough or the browser imposes a limit on the frame rate, the animation will be slowed down.
 (This is different from most other animation systems like QuickTime or video playback systems, which will skip frames to keep the animation's timing correct.)
-Also mind that even on blazingly fast modern computers, it is still possible that the web browser will impose a frame rate limit and never display e.g. more than ten frames per second (at the time of this writing, Safari is an example of this).
+Also mind that even on blazingly fast modern computers, it is still possible that the web browser will impose a frame rate limit and never display for instance more than ten frames per second (at the time of this writing, Safari is an example of this).